cesbit/aiowmi/contrib/wmic_server/README.md

 # WMIC Server

 Python WMIC Server which accepts HTTP connections from clients and passes WMI queries to Windows targets.
 Uses aiowmi to make the WMI calls.
 Uses the Flask framework for the server.
+Uses PyYAML to read the yaml configuration file.

+## Requirements

+The ```requirements.txt``` file specifies the current versions that this code was developed with.
+It may well run with older versions.

 ## Installation